What is Industrial-Organizational Psychology?

 How to Become an Industrial-Organizational Psychologist

-The first step to becoming an industrial-organizational psychologist is to earn a bachelor’s degree in psychology, and while IOP jobs with a bachelors do exist, they are hard to find.
+The first step to becoming an industrial-organizational psychologist is to earn a bachelor’s degree in psychology or business psychology degree and while IOP jobs with a bachelors do exist, they are hard to find.
 Most people interested in industrial-organizational psychology earn a master’s degree, according to the American Psychology Association, but even more opportunities are available with a doctorate.

 Joe Cote is a staff writer at Southern New Hampshire University.
 Follow him on Twitter @JoeCo2323.